Hurricane Matthew is expected to pummel weak infrastructure in Haiti and Cuba

 The woman acknowledged some fear, but she had weathered Ivan.
 “You know, I trust in God,” she said.

-IBC Airways has canceled all flights Monday to and from Guantanamo Bay because of the approaching storm.
+IBC Airways has canceled all flights Monday to and from the US naval station at Guantanamo Bay because of the approaching storm, the naval station said via Twitter.

 The US State Department issued a travel warning Sunday, urging citizens in Haiti to leave quickly if they can.